Bültmann & Gerriets

 Chapter 1 - Combat debut in Spain /Chapter 2 - 1940: War against France /Chapter 3 - Sparvieri over Malta and the Mediterranean, 1940-42 /Chapter 4 - Greece and the Balkans, 1940-41 /Chapter 5 - Sparvieri over the Desert, 1940-43 /Chapter 6 - Over East Africa and Red Sea, 1940-41 /Chapter 7 - Sparvieri in Transport roles /Appendices: A) S.79 bomber units, B) Awards to Italian S.79 crewmen and notable pilots, C) Allied warships hit by S.79s, D) Allied merchant ships hit by S.79s, E) Colour Plates Commentary

 A native of Rome, Marco Mattioli has been interested in military history since he was a teenager.
-In 1992 he joined the Italian National Journalist Order, after which he was employed as a writer for several leading Italian history publishers.
-A contributor to many important Italian history and defense magazines, as well as the author of a number of books on Italian military aviation, he wrote Osprey Aviation Elite Units 38 - 53° Stormo and Osprey Combat Aircraft 106 - Savoia-Marchetti S.79 Sparviero Torpedo-Bomber Units
+In 1992 he joined the Italian National Journalist Order, and was employed as a writer for several leading Italian history publishers.
+A contributor to many Italian history and defence magazines, as well as the author of several books on Italian military history, he wrote Aviation Elite Units 38 53° Stormo and Combat Aircraft 106 Savoia-Marchetti S.79 Sparviero Torpedo-Bomber Units for Osprey.

 andere Formate